It’s been a long two years in coming for Chef Jeffrey Stout.

 The result is the wonderful new Orchard City Kitchen that opened just two months ago in Campbell’s Pruneyard.
 Last Wednesday night, the lively dining room was packed, a promising sign for a restaurant that has not done any marketing or public relations work.
 Indeed, Stout says he’s averaging over 200 covers a night already.

 It’s easy to understand the restaurant’s appeal.
 It’s a come-as-your-are kind of place with favorite cookbooks and a Japanese Lucky Cat decorating shelves, and bare wood tables with a nifty bracket underneath to slide your wood board-backed menu into when you don’t need it anymore.
 A glass-fronted walk-in is visible at the back of the restaurant, lined with fresh fruits and veggies for all the world to see and to emphasize Stout’s farm-to-table philosophy.
-White subway tiles line the large open kitchen that Stout jokes is the “most open open-kitchen” there is because of the fact that the floor-to-ceiling windows opposite it in the dining room can open up and fold back completely, giving passersby a front-row view of the cooks at work.
+White subway tiles line the large open kitchen that Stout jokes is the “most open open-kitchen” there is because of the fact that the floor-to-ceiling, retractable windows opposite it in the dining room can open up and fold back completely, giving passersby a front-row view of the cooks at work.